Skip to main content

 smoke-alarm-and-family.png

-1. Put a smoke detector on every level of your home and maintain them.
+1. Make sure a smoke detector on every level of your home and maintain them.

 3. Set up an exit plan and have multiple means of egress.
 Make sure everyone in the home is aware and have a place to meet once out of the home.